Askham Bryan: Education

-The old Victorian school was recorded as having 45 children.
+The old Victorian school is the first building encountered when entering the village from the east.
+Built in 1856 by a charitable body known as the "Friends and Guardians of the Poor of the Village of Askham Bryan", it was later adopted by the Church of England.
+In 1862, the school had 69 children, later dwindling to 12 in 1967.
+In 1972, after 115 years as a school, the Askham Bryan Church of England school was sold to become a private residence.

 As of 2010, Primary Education is catered for at St Mary's Church of England Voluntary Community School in nearby Askham Richard.
 For secondary education, the village is in the catchment area of York High School on Cornlands Road in nearby Acomb, though most pupils choose to attend Tadcaster Grammar School in whose catchment area it remains despite the village falling within the City of York boundaries.
 There is a daily bus service available to the Grammar School.

 Nearby is Askham Bryan College of Agriculture and Horticulture.
 The college was originally known as the Yorkshire Institute of Agriculture, which opened in 1948.
 It became Askham Bryan College of Agriculture and Horticulture in 1967.
 It now includes equine management, animal management, land management, business, food production, engineering and bioscience.
-The College lay on coach transport to many Yorkshire destinations, including Northallerton, for students.
+The college lay on coach transport to many Yorkshire destinations, including Northallerton, for students.